 An older, wiser friend once told me, “Baby naps are God’s way of saying to parents, ‘I love you.
 Now go take a shower.’”
 Pretty accurate, right?
 Most parents look forward to naptimes, those brief interludes when you can actually pause for breath, do the never-ending chores, or have a little “me” time.
-In fact, this is such a hot topic that our quarterly Member tele-seminar a week from today is dedicated to discussing your baby’s short naps.

 Of course, when it comes to naps, not all babies are created equal, are they?
 Some of you may have babies who are marathon nappers, providing you with several hours of uninterrupted time each day to shower and eat and pay bills and

 waste spend time on Facebook.
 Some of us, though, may not be so lucky.
 You may have a cat-napper who never sleeps for more than 30 or 40 minutes at a time, but who seems to wake as cranky and exhausted as when she started.
 And even if your baby’s sleeping through the night, short naps can still be frustrating, especially if you’ve worked hard for those 30-40 minutes putting baby down in the first place!

 Some people recommend the “wake to sleep” method as a way to extend short naps.
 But does it work?
 Can your baby’s short naps be lengthened with this technique?